 If you want to shower or meditate in the a.m. then you can get up earlier but most of us get up at 7 a.m.

 Breakfast is highly recommended (you never know when your next meal may be available, so start the day right!)
 Everyone prepares their own except when we have a volunteer who wants to feed the crew (sometimes Kelly makes porridge but other suggestions are gladly accepted).

 Winter: We’re outside between 8-9 a.m. to do the morning feeding and check on the stock. [not ‘til 9 a.m. at the winter solstice when the sun does not appear until about that time].
 We can then start on the day’s activities—feeding a particular group of animals, treating sick animals, fixing fences, working with young horses, snow removal or other yard chores.

-Calving Season: We’re out early to saddle up and go check on which cows have or are having a calf (Kelly gets up at 4-4.30am).
+Calving Season: We’re out early to saddle up and go check on which cows have or are having a calf (sometimes Kelly gets up at 4-4.30am if she thinks there will be a problem).
 If there are no problems we simply record the numbers so that we can identify the calves; if we have tags left over from the day before we try to catch those calves and get them tagged.
 If there is a cow with a difficult presentation we try to help or contact the veterinarian to assist us.

 Sometimes we take a ‘coffee break’ mid-morning and then go for lunch a little later.